OpenNTI/nti.dataserver.docker/readme.md

 ## Troubleshooting

-If you have errors with ssh keys, or with docker/compose, make sure you are using Docker Desktop 2.2.0.4 (engine v19.03.8) (that is what I've tested this on)
+If you have errors with ssh keys, or with docker/compose, make sure you are using docker engine v19.03.8 or newer.

 ```sh
 (macos) $ docker version